obsfx/console8/README.md

 # console8

-`console8` is a *yet another chip8 emulator* but works on your **command line**. `console8` simply uses your command line to render the graphics and does not require any GUI.
+`console8` is *yet another chip8 emulator* but works on your **command line**. `console8` simply uses your command line to render the graphics and does not require any GUI.